Virus5600/Deep-Learning-Finals/README.md

-# Early Stopping and Learning Rate Scheduling on Resource-Constrained Hardware: An Educational Evaluation Framework
+# Empirical Analysis Of Early Stopping And Learning Rate Scheduling For Deep Learning On Resource Constrained Hardware

 This repository holds the codebase used in the research paper, holding three Jupyter Notebooks ([GPU](./src/gpu.ipynb) and [CPU](./src/cpu.ipynb) ~~and [Colab](./src/colab.ipynb)~~) that were used for the paper's experimentation.